 Trade waste may also contain a variety of toxic or harmful substances, such as heavy metals, organic compounds, solvents, oils and grease, explosive substances, gross solids and chlorinated organic compounds.
 Municipal WWTPs are not designed to treat these substances, which may also pose a health and safety risk to our staff working at the treatment plants.
 Businesses may only discharge waste to the wastewater network that complies with RW's wastewater admission standards.
-These standards set limits on the completely prohibit discharge allowable conc of other substar entration of many potentially harmful substances and
+These standards set limits on the allowable concentration of many potentially harmful substances and completely prohibit discharge of other substances.

-Water Netsery Plan
+Water Netserv Plan

-The South-east Queensland Water (Distribution and Retail) Act 2009 requires RW to have a Water Netserv Plan in place from 1 March 2014.
-The Water Netserv Plan must be consistent with the South-east Queensland Regional Plan 2009-2031 and with the planning assumptions for RCC.
+The South-east Queensland Water (Distribution and Retail) Act 2009 requires RW to have a Water Netserv Plan in place from 1 October 2014.
+The Water Netserv Plan must be consistent with the South-east Queensland Regional Plan and with the planning assumptions for RCC.
 It will be the key strategic document guiding the delivery and operation of RW's infrastructure and services.